-Read about our best albums for 2018 – plus more insights about the year
+Our best albums for 2018 and more insights

 By Rob Dickens

 Welcome to the Listening Through The Lens Best Albums Volume VI.

 Now, this may not be one of the biggest yearly reviews you’ll find out there in cyber-land, but it’s pretty much the latest.
 Yes folks, I like to use the full twelve months to assess the merits of the year.
 Pretty basic stuff and I observe with bemusement best-of’s published early in December, as if we only want to see the pinnacle of the last eleven months.
 Nah, here at LTTL HQ, there’s so much music listening going on during the last four weeks of the year, we are usually in danger of missing Santa.

 Another year – another rush of brilliant releases, with the roots music scene in good hands given the high number of younger artists that are carrying on traditions but infusing their own unique qualities.
 Americana, folk, alt. country et al – the golden period continues.
 You only have to travel to Nashville for AmericanaFest each year like I do and you will see the plethora of great music, so many new faces, crazy-hard choices of whom to see.
 So much good music.